cdc08x/MINERful/README.md

 MINERful
 =========================

-MINERful is a fast process mining tool for discovering declarative process models out of event logs.
+MINERful is a fast process mining tool for discovering declarative process specifications out of event logs.
 Event logs can be either real or synthetic, stored as [XES](http://www.xes-standard.org/), [MXML](http://www.processmining.org/logs/mxml), or text files (a collection of strings, in which every character is considered as an event, every line as a trace).
-Among the other things, MINERful can also create synthetic logs and export them as [XES](http://www.xes-standard.org/) or [MXML](http://www.processmining.org/logs/mxml) files, simplify existing Declare models, and import/export models written in [JSON](http://www.json.org/) or in the ConDec native language.
+Among the other things, MINERful can also create synthetic logs and export them as [XES](http://www.xes-standard.org/) or [MXML](http://www.processmining.org/logs/mxml) files, simplify existing Declare specifications, and import/export specifications written in [JSON](http://www.json.org/) or in the ConDec native language.
 Simply play around with it!

 For updated info on the installation, usage, etc., please refer to the [**Wiki**](https://github.com/cdc08x/MINERful/wiki)!